Léon Walras: General equilibrium theory

 To simplify matters, Walras added one further equation (the Walras's law equation), requiring that all the money received must be spent, one way or the other.

 By Walras's law, any particular market must be in equilibrium if all other markets in an economy are also in equilibrium, because the excess market demands sum to zero.
 Thus, in an economy with n markets, it is sufficient to solve n-1 simultaneous equations for market clearing.
 Taking one good as the numéraire in terms of which prices are specified, the economy has n-1 unknown prices that can be determined by the n-1 simultaneous equations, he thus concluded that the general equilibrium exists.

 Though this argument works when all equations are linear, it does not hold when the equations are nonlinear.
-It is easy to construct a pairs of equations in two variables with no solutions.
+It is easy to construct a pair of equations in two variables with no solutions.
 A more rigorous version of the argument was developed independently by Lionel McKenzie and the pair Kenneth Arrow and Gérard Debreu in the 1950s.